 - Appropriate to the age, aptitude and family background of pupils. - Provided in a variety of settings, groupings and timings, with a variety of leaders.
-Whole school worship takes place on Mondays and Tuesdays.
-Class Worship takes place on Wednesdays using the Christian element of Picture News and on Thursday in Key Stage groups.
-During the Covid pandemic this has been adapted to smaller groups or online, but every class still accesses Worship daily.
-The local vicar / representative from Connect 2 visits fortnightly to lead worship. - This can happen as a whole school body, year group, class or key stage.
+Whole school worship takes place on Mondays, Tuesdays, Thursdays and Fridays.
+Class Worship takes place on Wednesdays using the Christian element of Picture News. - This can happen as a whole school body, year group, class or key stage.